Posts by Donna Harrington

-Posted August 7th, 2015 by & filed under Top News, SWC Blog.
+Posted August 7th, 2015 by & filed under SWC Blog, Mindfulness.

 For me, the first step in having a great day is having a great sleep—and the first step in having a great sleep is preparing for sleep.
 I know I'm going to be asleep for about eight hours—and I know that the last hour or so before I go to sleep is a crucial time…